Gift Store

 Each year, our community comes together to celebrate the richness of Palestinian identity through music, food, stories, and art.
 This year, we gather with a renewed sense of urgency and purpose.
 As heartbreaking events continue to unfold in Palestine—and as Palestinian narratives face silencing and distortion in mainstream media—our voices, spaces, and presence matter more than ever.

-Join us for a night of solidarity, storytelling, and hope as we raise funds to secure and expand the Museum of the Palestinian People, ensuring it remains a lasting home for generations to come.
+Join us for a night of solidarity, storytelling, a special video appearance by US Congresswoman Rashida Tlaib, and hope as we raise funds to secure and expand the Museum of the Palestinian People, ensuring it remains a lasting home for generations to come.

 Featuring